 Recommended road trips in Bourgogne-Franche-Comté:

-Let’s have a look at the best things to do in Bourgogne-Franche-Comté, France.
+If you are wondering what to do in Bourgogne-Franche-Comté, go on reading.
 This list of Bourgogne-Franche-Comté destinations and top tourist attractions includes sightseeing, natural sights, history, and gastronomy.

 1. Citadel of Besançon

 The Citadel of Besançon, designed in the 17th century by Vauban, is considered one of the most beautiful fortresses in France and one of Vauban’s masterpieces.
 The Citadel was listed as UNESCO World Heritage Site in 2008, together with nearby Fort Griffon.